Harlequins centre Andre Esterhuizen sets sights on Lions tour

 “I always make a point of speaking about South Africa in a positive light,” Esterhuizen says.
 “But it’s important to be honest.
 I do feel that my family is safer living here.”

 There’s also the variable of time spent away from home.
-When playing Super Rugby for the Sharks – the Durban-based union he represented for six years from 2014 – he would often spend weeks on the road during the annual Australasian leg of the competition.
+When playing for the – the Durban-based union he represented for six years from 2014 – he would often spend weeks on the road during the annual Australasian leg of the competition.
 There were also exhausting trips to Argentina and Japan to contend with that would deny him the chance to watch his baby boy grow.

 “Being close to Heathrow Airport was one of the reasons I joined Quins,” he explains, citing an unusual component in his decision-making.
 “I’m just a short drive home once the plane lands.
 Even if we’re playing far away I still feel close enough to my family.”

 Harlequins are paying Esterhuizen a lot of money to wear the club’s famous colours.
-A reported £340,000 a year helped turn his head away from an offer from Sale Sharks and a few from France.
+A reported £340,000 a year helped turn his head away from an offer from Sharks and a few from France.

 Not that the eye-watering figure brings any extra pressure: “That part of the business has nothing to do with my game,” he says.
 “I don’t feel I have to live up to that number and it won’t impact how I play.
 The money is for my family and to make sure they have a good life.
 I play this game because I love it and because I am ambitious.
 These are the things that drive me, not money.”